-Contrary to some popular belief, the quadriceps is not a muscle.
-It is a group of muscles located in the front of the thigh, and it also goes by the name quadriceps femoris.
-The Latin translation of "quadriceps" indicates "four headed," as the group contains four separate muscles.
-Three of those muscles include the vastus lateralis, medialis and intermedius.
+The quadriceps femoris is a group of muscles located in the front of the thigh.
+The Latin translation of ‘quadriceps’ is ‘four headed,’ as the group contains four separate muscles: the vastus lateralis, vastus medialis, vastus intermedius, and the rectus femoris.
 Each of the vastus muscles originates on the femur bone and attaches to the patella, or kneecap.
-The three vastus muscles are also partially covered by the rectus femoris, which also attaches to the patella.
+The three vastus muscles are also partially covered by the rectus femoris, which also attaches to the kneecap.
 However, unlike the vastus muscles, the rectus femoris inserts into the hip bone.
-As a whole, the quardriceps are served oxygenated blood from the lateral femoral circumflex artery and its branches.
-Also, the muscle group is innervated by the femoral nerve and its subsequent branches.
-The muscle groups assist in extending the knee.
-Since it used often for walking, running and other physical activities, the quadriceps are prone to injury involve strain, tears and other damage.

 The lateral femoral circumflex artery and its branches supply the quardriceps with oxygenated blood, and the femoral nerve (and its subsequent branches) innervates the muscle group.
 The quadriceps assist in extending the knee.
 Since these muscles are used often for walking, running and other physical activities, the quadriceps are prone to injuries including strains, tears and ruptures.